Marcus Semien Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.96 team ERA ranks sixth across all MLB pitching staffs.
+- The Astros have the sixth-ranked team ERA among all MLB pitching staffs (3.94).

-- Astros pitchers combine to rank 21st in baseball in home runs allowed (174 total, 1.3 per game).
+- Astros pitchers combine to rank 21st in baseball in home runs given up (174 total, 1.2 per game).

-- His last appearance was on Wednesday against the Boston Red Sox, when the lefty went six innings, surrendering two earned runs while allowing five hits.
+- The righty last appeared on Saturday against the New York Yankees, when he tossed six innings, allowing six earned runs while giving up eight hits.

+- The 40-year-old has a 3.34 ERA and 7.9 strikeouts per nine innings in 22 games this season, while giving up a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.